"But who in your measly little world are you tryin' to prove that you're made out of gold and can't be sold".

 Again, those who are not into trading and ready to pay, will be pleased to see this collection available.
 This is fascinating stuff of course as one gets the chance to sit through every BOG concert at the Fillmore.
-Unfortunately, as with the official "Live At The Fillmore East" on MCA, one discovers how untogether the band really was, despite the legendary jaw dropping moments from Jimi (which he had for the most part selected for his own "Band Of Gypsys" album of 1970.
-Eddie Kramer reported that while listening to the tapes, Jimi would say "Shut up Buddy, shut up" and here you understand what he was on about.
-Miles' whoops and wails all over the place do ruin many otherwise interesting moments.
+Unfortunately, as with the official "Live At The Fillmore East" on MCA, one discovers how untogether the band was in parts, despite the legendary jaw dropping moments from Jimi (which he had for the most part selected for his own "Band Of Gypsys" album of 1970.
+Some very performances dotted throughout this, despite Buddy's annoying chanting and ham-fisted drumming.

 I'm not sure if that is an actual photo from the nights concerned or a photo-montage.
 I'll ask Brume Pourpre.
 Anyway, I like it !
 8/10

 Live At The LA Forum 69

 They are back again with a 5CD collection of their previous live releases in one package.